fortio/multicurl/README.md

   -i	Include response headers in output
   -loglevel value
-    	loglevel, one of [Debug Verbose Info Warning Error Critical Fatal] (default Info) -o file name pattern
+    	loglevel, one of [Debug Verbose Info Warning Error Critical Fatal] (default Info) -n int
+    	Max number of IPs to use/try (0 means all the ones found) -o file name pattern
-    	Output file name pattern, e.g "out-%.html" where % will be replaced by the ip, default is stdout -repeat int
+    	Output file name pattern, e.g "out-%.html" where % will be replaced by the ip, default is stdout -relookup
+    	Re-lookup the URL between each repeat
+  -repeat int
     	Max number of times to retry on errors if positive, default is 0 (no retry), negative is retry until -total-timeout -repeat-delay duration